 A Japanese address is required.
-With the exception of a few selected MVNOs, a physical address in Japan that can be verified with official documentation such as a residence card (在留カード) is necessary for purchasing a Data+Voice SIM card.
+Except for a few selected MVNOs, a physical address in Japan that can be verified with official documentation such as a residence card (在留カード) is necessary for purchasing a Data+Voice SIM card.

 Sign up during promotion periods!
-During April and August, a number of discounted phone plans are often offered to first time customers.
 LINE is known to give away Line Points to customers switching over to their company.
 These points can be used to pay for your monthly phone bill.
+Some discounted phone plans are often offered to first-time customers during April and August.

+Before purchasing or signing up for an MVNO carrier, you should check that your unlocked phone will be supported by the radio frequency bands used in Japan.
+Mobile networks and carriers in Japan use 5 UMTS bands, 9 LTE bands, and 2 CDMA bands.
 This applies to both short-term and long-term foreign residents in Japan.
-Before purchasing or signing up to an MVNO carrier, it’s recommended to check that your unlocked phone will be supported by the radio frequency bands used in Japan.
-Mobile networks and carriers in Japan use 5 UMTS bands, 9 LTE bands, and 2 CDMA bands.

-A quick way to check whether your phone is compatible, is to either go on FrequencyCheck.com or contact the MVNO company directly.
-Keep in mind though that SIM cards offered for long-term residents may have limited English customer services.
+A quick way to check whether your phone is compatible is to go to FrequencyCheck.com or contact the MVNO company directly.
+Keep in mind, though, that SIM cards offered for long-term residents may have limited English customer services.

-Sakura Mobile offers a compiled list of phone models and tablets that are supported by their network, here.
+Sakura Mobile offers a compiled list of phone models and tablets supported by their network here.

 Smartphones and applications have taken the world by storm since their first conception.
-Whether it’s messaging and calling friends and family, figuring how to get to destinations on Google Maps or uploading photos of your latest adventures on social media, phones have become an essential part of everyone’s routine.
+Whether messaging and calling friends and family, figuring out how to get to destinations on Google Maps, or uploading photos of your latest adventures on social media, phones have become essential to everyone’s routine.

 Make the most of your time in Japan by saving some of your hard-earned money and choosing a SIM card and phone plan that works for your daily and travel needs.